bytes-and-beyond/.github/profile/README.md

-# Batata Projects
+# Bytes and Beyond

 ## Hi there 👋

-Welcome to Batata Projects!
+Welcome to Bytes and Beyond!

 - Leading a variety of initiatives, from web applications to bots.
 - Future plans include mobile app development, portfolio creation, data analysis, machine learning projects, and more!